 GPT or MBR?
-BIOS or UEFI?
+BIOS or UEFI on my Windows Sever?
 What do I pick when setting up my server?
 This has probably come up quite a bit, especially for those of us in the consulting field installing Small Business Server 2008 or 2011.

 With large capacity drives (> 1TB) being the norm in server deployments these days, the decision to go with GPT or MBR partitioning comes into play.
 And with this decision, you must also decide on setting up your server with UEFI or traditional BIOS.
 Be aware that this decision should be made early in your server deployment planning stage.
 Your RAID array configuration, volume layouts, and backup strategies will all play a large part in your planning.